Grounds for contesting a will

 • A family member was excluded entirely, or received far less than expected, or the will contains changes that seem unfamiliar

-• You suspect the testator was not mentally capable of making decisions (lack of capacity)
+• Circumstances people sometimes describe include where the testator may not have been mentally capable of making decisions (lack of capacity).

 • Someone appears to have exercised undue influence over the person making the will